vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 ### Write the variables

-Next, we create a simple function that takes the values from the S7 data source and writes the data into local variables (remember, these automatically update Hub Variables).
+Next, we create a simple function that takes the values from the S7 data source and writes the data into local variables (remember, any changes to the local variables are automatically sent to the Hub Variables).

 ![image](/assets/2025-09-01/050.png)